About

 Distribution

-Ctenella chagius is found exclusively in the Chagos Archipelago, Mauritius and La Réunion in the Indian Ocean.
+Ctenella chagius is found exclusively in the Chagos Archipelago in the Central Indian Ocean.

 Habitat and Ecology